-Curated by violinist Paul Woodiel and Wesleyan University’s Roy Wiseman, this colorful concert features selections from Wiseman’s extensive library of authentic period band arrangements, covering the length and breadth of America’s wartime music, all performed by a virtuoso quintet of some of Broadway’s best instrumentalists.
+Curated by Wesleyan University’s professor Roy Wiseman, this colorful concert features selections from Wiseman’s extensive library of authentic period band arrangements, covering the length and breadth of America’s wartime music, all performed by a virtuoso quartet of some of Broadway’s best instrumentalists.

 This program is part of a Ridgefield Remembers WWI, a commemoration of the 100th anniversary of the end of World War I. The program is free thanks to the Friends of the Ridgefield Library.